north-numerical-computing/cpfloat/README.md

 ```
 These two commands compile and autotune the MEX interface in MATLAB and Octave, respectively, by using the functions `mex/cpfloat_compile.m` and `mex/cpfloat_autotune.m`.
 To use the interface, the `bin/` folder must be in MATLAB's search path.

 On a system where the `make` build automation tool is not available, we recommend building the MEX interface by running the script `cpfloat_compile_nomake.m` in the `mex/` folder.
-The script attempts to compile and auto-tune the MEX interface using the default C compiler.
+The script attempts to compile and autotune the MEX interface using the default C compiler.
 The following code will download the repository as a ZIP file, inflate it, and try to compile it:

 ```matlab
 zip_url = 'https://codeload.github.com/north-numerical-computing/cpfloat/zip/refs/heads/main';